tillitis/.github/profile/README.md

 - [Jonas Thörnblad (jonas)](../keys/jonas-ssh.asc)
 - [Mikael Ågren (mikael)](../keys/agren-ssh.asc)

-You can verify our PGP signature of our SSH key with, for example:
+You can verify a PGP signature of one of our SSH key by running a command like this:

 ```
 $ gpg --verify mc-ssh.asc